undertheseanlp/playground/wip_vlsp2020_dp/README.md

 ### Experiments Description

-In these experiments, we use MaltParser as a baseline.
+In these experiments, we use MaltParser as a baseline method.
 We further do some experiments with deep learning methods, especially *biaffine attention* [[1]](#references) method.

 **MaltParser**

-We run a quick MaltParser experiment with default config (see table 1)
+We run a simple MaltParser experiment with default config (see table 1)

 Table 1: Default configs for MaltParser